CruelMoney/cude-animations/README.md

 ## Installation

-Simply include the `cudeAnimations.js` file from the lib folder in your project or install via npm using the package name `cude-animations`.
+Simply include the `cudeAnimations.min.js` file from the dist folder in your project or install via npm using the package name `cude-animations`.

 After including the file the classes are available through the global variable `cudeAnimations`.